pollyren/passenger-messenger/README.md

 # passenger-messenger

-Prerequisites: You must [create a service account](https://docs.gspread.org/en/latest/oauth2.html), save the service account json file as service_account.json in the same directory as assign_cars.py, and share the Google Sheet with the service account email.
+_Prerequisites_: You must [create a service account](https://docs.gspread.org/en/latest/oauth2.html), save the service account json file as service_account.json in the same directory as assign_cars.py, and share the Google Sheet with the service account email.

 The Google Sheet should be formatted as follows:
 |  pickup_location |    name       | Mon | Tue | Wed | Thu | Fri | Sat | Sun | car_spots |